puppetlabs/puppetlabs-firewall/README.markdown

 * Your rules (defined in code)
 * The rules in `my_fw::post`

 The rules in the `pre` and `post` classes are fairly general.
 These two classes ensure that you retain connectivity and that you drop unmatched packets appropriately.
-The rules you define in your manifests are likely specific to the applications you run.
+The rules you define in your manifests are likely to be specific to the applications you run.

-1. Add the `pre` class to my_fw/manifests/pre.pp.
-Your pre.pp file should contain any default rules to be applied first.
-The rules in this class should be added in the order you want them to run.2.
+1. Add the `pre` class to `my_fw/manifests/pre.pp`, and any default rules to your pre.pp file first — in the order you want them to run.

   ~~~ puppet
   class my_fw::pre {